carpentries/lessondev-trainer-training/episodes/introduction.md

 Any lesson or curriculum has room for improvement, especially when it is relatively new and not extensively tested.

-The CLDT curriculum is still in the early stages of the development process: it has only been taught twice, both times by its primary authors.
-If you think that something is wrong, missing, or could be improved somehow, please report it by opening an issue on [the source repository][cldt-repo] or - even better - open a pull request to suggest the improvement.
+If you think that something is wrong, missing, or could be improved somehow in the CLDT curriculum, please report it by opening an issue on [the source repository][cldt-repo] or - even better - open a pull request to suggest the improvement.